The Garden Diary 2010 |

 In this example the individuals appear to be more clearly defined as well as having a different colouring.

 I had hoped to photograph some living bryozoans, but wasn't successful today.
 However, I did spot this tiny gastropod that appeared to be feeding on a patch of bryozoans.
-This is a species that I'll have to investigate further when I get home and have internet access once again.

-As I watched for bryazoan activity on a piece of Laminaria frond I spotted some almost luminous blue spots that stood out against the brown background despite being very small (less than 3mm long).
 When I looked through the camera I realised that the pattern of spots was actually moving and realized that I was looking at a very small Blue-rayed Limpet (Patina pellucidum) that was grazing on the Laminaria.
 Look carefully at the large image and you can see the grazed limits around the limpet.
-This is the first time I've come across one of these.
-Why would they need such prominent markings?

 We are used to seeing Cormorants diving as they fish a little way off the shore, but as the tide starts to come in it's fascinating to see them adopt a rather different approach.